Bob Wooler: Career

 Wooler is given credit for creating and being the first to print the familiar Beatles first-name order of John, Paul, George, and Ringo.

 In later years, Wooler and Allan Williams staged annual Beatles conventions in Liverpool.
-Wooler suffered a heart attack in the 1980s and died at the Royal Liverpool Hospital on 8 February 2002 following a long illness.
+Wooler suffered a stroke in the 1980s and died at the Royal Liverpool Hospital on 8 February 2002 following a long illness.

 Woolerisms

 Wooler's aphorisms are known as Woolerisms.